 - Are the person's care needs beyond my physical abilities?

 - Am I becoming a stressed, irritable and impatient caregiver?

 - Am I neglecting work responsibilities, my family and myself?

 Even if you planned ahead with the person for a move, making this transition can be a stressful experience.
 You may feel guilty and wonder if you are doing the right thing.
 These feelings are are common.
 Families that have been through the process tell us that it is best to gather information and move forward.
-Keep in mind, that regardless of where the care takes place, the decision is about making sure the person receives the care needed.
+Keep in mind, that regardless of where the care takes place, the decision is about making sure the person receives the care they need.